aorella1/RoverSystem/scratch/CPP/camerafeed/README.txt

 There are several constants which need to be defined on the sending and/or receiving sides.
 They are as follows:

-	1. CAMERA_PACKET_DATA_MAX_SIZE	The maximum size, in bytes, of the frame data in a single camera packet.
+	1. CAMERA_PACKET_FRAME_DATA_MAX_SIZE	The maximum size, in bytes, of the frame data in a single camera packet.
 This should be in the range defined previously for camera packets.
 	2. CAMERA_FRAME_BUFFER_SIZE				The size, in bytes, of any buffer that will hold a frame.
 In other words, the maximum size of any single frame.
-	3. CAMERA_FRAME_DELAY			The number of frames to collect on the receiving side before pushing frames to a view.
-The receiving side will have CAMERA_FRAME_DELAY buffers, each of size CAMERA_FRAME_BUFFER_SIZE, to hold frames.
+	3. CAMERA_FRAME_BUFFER_COUNT			The number of frames to collect on the receiving side before pushing frames to a view.
+The receiving side will have CAMERA_FRAME_BUFFER_COUNT buffers, each of size CAMERA_FRAME_BUFFER_SIZE, to hold frames.

 Changes to Packet Protocol
 ~~~~~~~~~~~~~~~~~~~~~~~~~~